 You can add fried sage as a garnish to lots of other fall dishes for a savory pop of flavor.
 Try adding fried sage to my Cranberry Pecan Low Carb Stuffing, Herbed Butter Roasted Turkey, as a garnish to an Epic Keto Charcuterie Board, or anywhere you want a bright piney, citrusy, aroma.

-It’s really easy to make this low carb soup recipe dairy-free:
+It’s really easy to make this low carb soup recipe dairy-free.
+Here are some simple swaps and substitutions to help make this soup dairy free and Whole30 compliant

 - Omit the sour cream as a garnish, or replace with coconut cream